woodard/libabigail/doc/manuals/abidw.rst

     *path-to-elf-file* into the file *file-path*, rather than emitting it to its standard output.

+  * ``--noout``

+    This option instructs ``abidw`` to not emit the XML representation of the ABI.
+So it only reads the ELF and debug information, builds the internal representation of the ABI and exits.
+This option is usually useful for debugging purposes.

   * ``--check-alternate-debug-info`` <*elf-path*>

     If the debug info for the file *elf-path* contains a reference to